Badgerati/Pode/docs/Getting-Started/Installation.md

 [![Docker](https://img.shields.io/docker/stars/badgerati/pode.svg?label=Stars)](https://hub.docker.com/r/badgerati/pode/)
 [![Docker](https://img.shields.io/docker/pulls/badgerati/pode.svg?label=Pulls)](https://hub.docker.com/r/badgerati/pode/)

-Pode can run on Unix environments, therefore it only makes sense for there to be a Docker container for you to use!
+Pode can run on *nix environments, therefore it only makes sense for there to be a Docker container for you to use!
 The container uses PowerShell Core on an Ubuntu Xenial container.
 To pull down the Pode container you can do:

 ```powershell
 docker pull badgerati/pode